SFPC-Projects/imperfect-pictures/README.md

 The bottom **nav bar** contains buttons for **About**, **List**, and **Shuffle**.
 Buttons use simple ASCII glyphs; **Shuffle** is visible only when no window is open (i.e., in canvas mode).

 ### Other Features
-- **Downloads**: Any project can prompt a file download by adding a `download` field in `data/projects.json` (see example below).
-Optional string value controls the saved filename.
-- **Placeholders**: If a project has no `image`, a placeholder is chosen from `assets/img/placeholders/placeholder_XX.png` (01 → 30) without repeating until the set is exhausted.
+- **Placeholders**: If a project has no `image` specified, a placeholder is chosen.
-- **Mobile**: On small screens, the List view collapses to a single‑column stacked list and the nav buttons can hide labels to show just icons.
+- **Mobile**: On small screens, the List view collapses to a single‑column stacked list and the nav buttons hide labels to show just icons.
-- **SEO & Favicon**: Basic Open Graph/Twitter meta tags are included in `index.html` and a `favicon.ico` lives at the repo root.

 ---